Privacy Policy

 – There is a legal obligation to disclose (e.g., safeguarding, terrorism, money laundering).

-Other limits of confidentiality exist, and should be contracted for with clients.
-The Proprietor/CEO reserves full access to all records across Strive for quality, assurance, safeguarding and compliance purposes.
+Other limits of confidentiality exist and should be contracted with clients.
+The Proprietor and CEO reserves full access to all records across Strive for quality assurance, safeguarding, and compliance purposes.

-– Client data, assessments, and notes are stored securely on Strive-managed systems (Microsoft 365, Google, Setmore).
+– Client data, assessments, and notes are stored securely on Strive-managed systems (Microsoft 365, Google Workspace, Setmore).

 – Paper records (if any) are kept in locked storage accessible only to authorised personnel.

-– Access to data is restricted to those who require it for legitimate organisational purposes.
+– Access to data is restricted to individuals who require it for legitimate organisational purposes.

 – Personal devices must not be used to store Strive records unless encrypted and authorised.
-Multi-factor authentication should be utilised wherever possible.
+Multi-factor authentication should be used wherever possible.

-For evaluation or statistical purposes, Strive may use pseudonymised data (with identifying details replaced by a code), but the master counselling record will remain securely attributable to the individual for a minimum of 7 years before being securely destroyed or anonymised.
+For evaluation or statistical purposes, Strive may use pseudonymised data.
+The master counselling record will remain securely attributable to the individual for a minimum of seven years before being securely destroyed or anonymised.

-– Strive does not sell or share personal data with third parties for marketing.
+– Strive does not sell or share personal data with third parties for marketing purposes.

-– Data may be shared with external agencies where required for safeguarding, legal compliance, or with the client’s consent.
+– Data may be shared with external agencies where required for safeguarding, legal compliance, or where the client has given consent.

-– Data processors (e.g., Setmore, PayPal, Microsoft, Google) are required to comply with UK GDPR.
+– Data processors used by Strive (including Setmore, PayPal, Microsoft, Google Workspace, and Mailsuite) are required to comply with UK GDPR and maintain appropriate security measures. - Individual Rights

 Individuals have the following rights under UK GDPR:

-– The right to erasure (‘right to be forgotten’) in certain circumstances.
+– The right to erasure in certain circumstances.

 – The right to restrict processing.